 Uninterrupted growth, cleverly disguised in the shadow of sustainable development1 , continues to wreak havoc.
 We are heading straight towards crises of unprecedented magnitude.
-The only unknown is whether they will first be economic, social2 , or environmental 3 .
-For 2021, The Bulletin of the Atomic Scientists' "Doomsday Clock" confirmed that it is still less than two minutes to midnight!
-It is the most severe warning from this international scientific community's tool, the clock's closest approach to midnight since its inception, even worse than in 1953, during the nuclear threat most scary days4 .
-Is our civilization doomed to collapse within a few decades, for want of anything better than the "least bad political system" described by Winston Churchill?
+The only unknown is whether they will first be economical, social2 , environmental,3 or even the aftermath of a full-scale war.4 For 2023, The Bulletin of the Atomic Scientists' "Doomsday Clock" strongly warns us that it is now only a minute and a half to midnight!
+It is the most severe warning from this international scientific community's tool, the clock's closest approach to midnight since its inception, even worse than in 1953, during the nuclear threat most scary days5 .
+Is our civilization doomed to collapse within a few decades for want of anything better than the "least bad political system" described by Winston Churchill?

 It may be too late already.
 We believe not.
 But it is, of course, impossible to answer this question with certainty.
 However, it is evident that time is running out and that our ruling class seldomly take truly encouraging actions.
 Continuing to sprinkle minor changes here and there would be unconscious.
 It seems that the scientific community does not know how much clearer to tell us.

 Two of our biggest headliners in the scientific world shared explicit messages about the urgency of finding new paths fundamentally different from those we have explored so far.
 On the one hand, David Suzuki believes that "environmentalism has failed."6 On the other, Hubert Reeves frankly tells us that our civilization's very survival is at stake7 .
 And too little seems to be in place to avoid the worst.
 We, therefore, believe that it is legitimate to question many fundamental aspects of our way of life.